openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/ngraph_function_creation_sample/README.md

 # nGraph Function Creation Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_ngraph_function_creation_sample_README}

-This sample demonstrates how to execute an inference using ngraph::Function to create a network, which uses weights from LeNet classification network.
+This sample demonstrates how to execute an inference using [nGraph function feature](../../../../../docs/nGraph_DG/build_function.md) to create a network, which uses weights from LeNet classification network.
 In addition to regular images, the sample also supports single-channel ubyte images as an input.

 You do not need an XML file to create a network.
 The API of ngraph::Function allows to create a network on the fly from the source code.